reinterpretcat/vrp/README.md

 ## Install from Cargo

-You can install vrp solver directly with `cargo install`:
+You can install vrp solver `cli` tool directly with `cargo install`:

 ```bash
 cargo install vrp-cli